peterberwind/intro-to-functions.js-v-000/README.md

 }
 ```

 To round a float in JavaScript, you wrap the number in parentheses and then call `.toFixed()` on the number.
-You then pass the function `.toFixed()` the number 2, meaning you would like two digits after the decimal.
+You then pass the a parameter, the number 2, meaning you would like two digits after the decimal:

 ```javascript
 var num = 3.14159;